Film Students

 Including(full list of classes available here)

--FS101: Introduction to Film Studies (mutliple sections offered) Spring and Summer 2024
+-FS101: Introduction to Film Studies (mutliple sections offered) Summer and Fall 2024

--FS105: Introduction to Television Studies (contact Aleah Kiley: jkiley@pipeline.sbcc.edu) Spring 2024
+-FS105: Introduction to Television Studies (contact Aleah Kiley: jkiley@pipeline.sbcc.edu) Fall 2024

 -FS111: Contemporary World Cinema